 Zoe has an extensive background in retail, having spent almost 15 years in industry across various retailers.
 She ran buying teams at House of Fraser and New Look, managing the departmental finance to repeatedly deliver record profits.
 She spent her time in multi-product areas, buying products across categories and working with factories all over the world.
 She holds an external examiner post at Instituto Marangoni in both London and Paris, and has also taught for both Conde Nast College of Fashion and Milano Politecnico.
 She has a PGCERT in Academic practice at distinction level, and is a Fellow of the HEA.
-Zoe has a keen interest in student engagement and digital pedagogy, as well as experimentation with online platforms and interactive sites in order to improve student experience, and has published research regarding this
+Zoe has a keen interest in student engagement and digital pedagogy, as well as experimentation with online platforms and interactive sites in order to improve student experience, and has published research regarding this.

-What makes BSc Fashion Managment unique?
+What makes BA Fashion Buying and Merchandising unique?

 Tell us about what you teach on this course

 I am fully committed to the students across all year groups to ensure they are supported throughout their journey with us.
 My background lies in product development and buying, which I draw on across the year groups, however, my 7 years of academic practice allows me to lead on our Final Major Project in year 3, ensuring the students have the optimum level of knowledge to deliver a well-rounded final submission.

 What inspires and excites you in terms of your area of practice?

 Speed!
 I am fascinated by the ever-evolving fashion industry and retail arena, both in regards to product itself and the organisational structures that support it, and feel passionately that we need to prepare our students for the same.